 JAG provided a number of articles for publication in the NJ League Magazine: Building the Business Case for Government Fiber Networks: A Guide for New Jersey Municipalities, Cybersecurity: Local Governments Need to be Prepared, Social Media After 10 Years: Free Speech and Employee Use of Social Media Sites in 2014, The Value of Community Access Channels and The Jersey Access Group. (available at www.jagonline.org )

 JAG also filed comments with the NJ Board of Public Utilities regarding proposed changes to the New Jersey Cable Television Act (available at www.jagonline.org )

 JAG celebrated the tenth anniversary of its annual conference.
-JAG has entered into an agreement with MassAccess, MA to share resources that includes becoming a conference partner and provided support in the development of workshops.
+JAG has entered into an agreement with MassAccess, Massachusetts to share resources that include becoming a conference partner and providing support in the development of workshops.

-Special recognition for legislative support of community media in New Jersey were presented to NJ Assemblyman Craig Coughlin, Legislator of the Year and Bloomfield, NJ Mayor Michael Venzia, Municipal Excellence Award.
+Special recognitions for legislative support of community media in New Jersey were presented to NJ Assemblyman Craig Coughlin, Legislator of the Year and Bloomfield, NJ Mayor Michael Venzia, Municipal Excellence Award.

 JAG presented two sessions at the NJLOM annual conference: Cable Franchise Renewals in an Era of Changing Technology and Joint Session with NJLM and JAG, Local Government Communications in a Digital World?

 JAG responded to the NJ Board of Public Utilities because they were readopting with Amendments the rules for the “Regulations of Cable Television – N.J.A.C.-14:18”.
 JAG put in many objections to why certain sections of the changes would not work.